tinygiant98/quest/README.md

         - Requires the PC to be a 3rd-level halfling rogue
         - Requires the PC to break into three houses
         - Requires the PC collect two maps
-        - Limits the PC to 24 hours of game time
+        - Limits the PC to 24 hours of real-world time
         - Provides the PC with a set of advanced lockpicks after the find the maps
         - Rewards the PC with Gold, XP and Alignment Shift upon completion
         - Requires the PC report back to the NPC that assigned the quest